The Compliance Officer's EU AI Act Survival Guide

 Step 3: Identify Limited-Risk Transparency Obligations

-Check whether any systems trigger Article 50 transparency obligations — chatbots, emotion recognition, deepfake generators, and other systems that interact directly with people.
+Check whether any systems trigger Article 50 transparency obligations.
+This covers chatbots, emotion recognition, deepfake generators, and other systems that interact directly with people.

 Step 4: Classify and Prioritize

-Tag each system with its classification and create a prioritized compliance roadmap.
+Tag each system with its classification and build a prioritized compliance roadmap.
 High-risk systems get the most resources and the tightest timelines.
-Our free risk classification tool can help you work through this systematically.
+If you want a structured way to work through this, our free risk classification tool can help.

-For each high-risk system, assess your current state against the AI Act's requirements:
+Now comes the honest part.
+For each high-risk system, measure your current state against what the AI Act actually requires.

 Requirement Checklist

-• Technical documentation (Annex IV): Do you have comprehensive technical documentation covering all required sections?
+- Technical documentation (Annex IV): Do you have full technical documentation covering all required sections?

-• Human oversight (Art.
+- Human oversight (Art.
 14): Are human oversight measures designed into the system?
-Can operators effectively monitor, intervene, and override?
+Can operators monitor, intervene, and override?

 Governance Structure